Isometric video game graphics: Use of related projections and techniques

 Comparison of several types of graphical projection.
 Among 3/4 views, the presence of one or more 90° principal angles is often a good indicator that the perspective used is oblique projection.

-The term "isometric perspective" is frequently misapplied to any game with an—usually fixed—angled, overhead view that appears at first to be "isometric".
+The term "isometric perspective" is frequently misapplied to any game with an angled, overhead view.
 These include the aforementioned dimetrically projected video games; games that use trimetric projection, such as Fallout (1997) and SimCity 4 (2003); games that use oblique projection, such as Ultima Online (1997) and Divine Divinity (2002); and games that use a combination of perspective projection and a bird's eye view, such as Silent Storm (2003), Torchlight (2009) and Divinity: Original Sin (2014).

 Also, not all "isometric" video games rely solely on pre-rendered 2D sprites.
 There are, for instance, titles which use polygonal 3D graphics completely, but render their graphics using parallel projection instead of perspective projection, such as Syndicate Wars (1996), Dungeon Keeper (1997) and Depths of Peril (2007); games which use a combination of pre-rendered 2D backgrounds and real-time rendered 3D character models, such as The Temple of Elemental Evil (2003) and Torment: Tides of Numenera (2017); and games which combine real-time rendered 3D backgrounds with hand-drawn 2D character sprites, such as Final Fantasy Tactics (1997) and Disgaea: Hour of Darkness (2003).

 One advantage of top-down oblique projection over other near-isometric perspectives, is that objects fit more snugly within non-overlapping square graphical tiles, thereby potentially eliminating the need for an additional Z-order in calculations, and requiring fewer pixels.